gizwits-docs/gizwits-docs/source/en-us/AppDev/iOSPushNotification.md

 # FAQ

-## 1. Need I request to access D3 Engine to use push notification?
+## 1. Need I request to use D3 Engine for push notification?

-Answer: Yes, D3 Engine currently only targets at enterprise developers.
-Therefore, only enterprise developers can request to access it.
+Answer: Yes, D3 Engine currently is intended for enterprise developers.
+Therefore, only enterprise developers can request to use it.

 ## 2. I completed the above steps using Jiguang push notification, but cannot receive the expected push notification.